allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 Let’s consider an active consumer that’s running for a particular subscription.

 It needs to have a granted upper limit for the local rate limiter of delivery attempts.
-Let’s call it `max-rate`.
+Let’s call it *max-rate*.

 At a given moment in time, we can measure how many delivery attempts per second were made.
-If we consider that value with regard to `max-rate`, we get a number between `0` and `1` – let’s call it `rate`.
+If we consider that value with regard to *max-rate*, we get a number between 0 and 1 – let’s call it *rate*.

-Now, let’s have someone watch all `rate`’s for all consumers handling the subscription and decide how to distribute `subscription-rate-limit` among them.
-Let’s call this entity, *the coordinator*.
+Now, let’s have someone watch all *rates* for all consumers handling the subscription and decide how to distribute *subscription-rate-limit* among them.
+Let’s call this entity *the coordinator*.

-At configurable intervals, *the coordinator* runs through all the subscriptions and their respective consumers to recalculate their `max-rate` values.
+At configurable intervals, *the coordinator* runs through all the subscriptions and their respective consumers to recalculate their *max-rate* values.

-To make that possible, each consumer reports `rate` at given interval.
+To make that possible, each consumer reports *rate* at given interval.
-We could in fact consider a number of recent values as `rate-history` and add more sophistication to our calculations, but we wanted to keep it simple for now.
+We could in fact consider a number of recent values as *rate-history* and add more sophistication to our calculations, but we wanted to keep it simple for now.

 #### Calculation